Skip to main content Skip to footer

 C# Excel Formatting

-Though MS Excel intelligently applies the relevant data format automatically when data is entered manually, populated from a source, or copied from another location such as an HTML table.
-However, there are situations when the applied format changes the purpose or the nature of the data.
-For instance:
+Microsoft Excel intelligently applies the relevant data formatting automatically when data is entered manually, populated from a source, or copied from another location, such as an HTML table.
+However, there are situations when the applied format changes the data’s purpose or nature.
+Some examples include:

-• numbers stored in some regional formats are stored in General format, thus, are not evaluated correctly in formulas
+• numbers stored in some regional formats are stored in General format and thus are not evaluated correctly in formulas

-• dates are converted to their number counterparts, and so on
+• dates are converted to their number counterparts

 Such situations require manually setting the correct and relevant Number Format to the data.

-In this blog, we will see the popular data scenarios where number formatting is required in an Excel file and how it is applied using a .NET C# Excel API library, Document Solutions for Excel, .NET Edition (DsExcel).
+In this blog, we will review some popular data scenarios where number formatting is required in an Excel file and how they can be applied using the Document Solutions for Excel API library for .NET.
+We will explore the following topics:

 Ready to Try It Out?
 Download Document Solutions for Excel Today!